rongfengliang/castled/README.md

 ## Performance

-The throughput/latency of a data pipeline depends mostly on the destination api limitations/rate limits.
+The throughput/latency of a data pipeline depends mostly on the destination api limitations and/or rate limits.
+We do make the best effort to tune it to provide the most optimal throughput possible.
 But to give an indication of the throughput we support, publishing a bench mark we did to transfer upto 100 million records from BigQuery to Apache Kafka.

 ![kafka benchmark](https://cdn.castled.io/content/kafka_benchmark.png)